-As I recently, and sadly found out, if you’re already using bulk paper napkins you won’t save much money by switching to cloth napkins.
-So you may think why switch to cloth anyway?
-Need a few more reasons…
+As I recently found out, if you’re using bulk disposable paper napkins you won’t save much money by switching to cloth napkins.
+This turn of events may make you think, “Well, why would I switch to cloth then!”
+Money isn’t the biggest factor at play here though.
+There are many excellent reasons to use cloth napkins.

-- Cloth napkins are a perfectly easy non-disposable lifestyle trait to introduce to your kiddos.
-It’s so much better to raise kids early on without disposables.
+- Cloth napkins are an easy non-disposable lifestyle trait to introduce to your kiddos.
+It’s much better to raise kids early on without disposables.

 - It takes 324 L. of water to produce 1 KG of paper according to Environment Canada.